Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Wedge

-Utilized in simulating axisymmetric problems, where the computational domain represents a wedge-shaped slice of the axisymmetric geometry, aiding in reducing complexity and computational costs.
+Utilizes in simulating axisymmetric problems, where the computational domain represents a wedge-shaped slice of the axisymmetric geometry, aiding in reducing complexity and computational costs.

 Boundary Conditions Velocity